ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 Or maybe you want to mix things up a bit.
 For example, you might care a bit more about your average returns, and a bit less about being the richest person in the room, than a Kelly bettor.
 Then you could bet something above the Kelly amount, but less than your full bankroll.
 You'll almost certainly end up with less than the Kelly bettor, but *on average* you'll still earn more than them.

 I'm not sure what to call this good thing.
 I'm going to go with "rank-optimizing" one's bankroll, focusing on the "be the richest person in the room" part; though I worry that it suggests competing with other people, where really you're competing with counterfactual versions of yourself.
-See Appendix Ⅱ for a technical definition of rank-optimization; also, I want to clarify a few things about it:
+See Appendix Ⅱ for an (admittedly flawed) technical definition of rank-optimization; also, I want to clarify a few things about it:

 * It might be a meaningful concept in situations unlike the betting framework we're currently talking about.